Max-Novak/APCS_Programs/README.md

 TODO
   - == need to do
   + == completed

   ? == not sure to do

-  -Reorganize all of the original labs\n
+  -Reorganize all of the original labs

     ?Pirate the lab specs?
   -Rewrite the revised labs